Phalcode/gamevault-docs/docs/intro.md

 ## What is Crackpipe

-Crackpipe is an open-source, decentralized, selfhosted and liberal alternative to Game Platforms and Launchers like Steam, Origin, Epic Games, GoG, etc. which allows you to play and track games that are on a fileserver.
+Crackpipe is an open-source, decentralized, selfhosted and liberal alternative to Game Platforms and Launchers like Steam, Origin, Epic Games, GoG, etc. which allows you and your friends to play and track games that are **on a fileserver**.

+Think of Jellyfin, but for Videogames.
+You must provide the games.
+You can not buy games on Crackpipe.

 The Crackpipe ecosystem consists of a selfhostable NestJS Backend Application and one or more Windows Store App Clients.